Nonprofit-Open-Data-Collective/irs-990-efiler-database/README.md

 ## Build Scripts

 Scripts in R and Python used for translating AWS XML e-filer returns to a unified relational databases.

+# IRS 990 E-Filer Data

+The IRS has released all nonprofit 990 tax data that has been e-filed through their online system, approximately 60-65% of all 990-PC and 990-EZ filers.
+It is available for years 2012 to current years with a small set of returns avaialable for 2010 and 2011.

+The data has been posted as XML files in an [Amazon Web Server (AWS) Cloud Server](https://aws.amazon.com/public-datasets/irs-990/).

+For more details about 990 data and the push to have the IRS make it public see the "990_BACKGROUND" folder.

+## Conversion from XML

+In order to support use of this data, we have created this repository as a guide to convert the XML files into a relational database that can be used for commercial or research purposes.
+This process has been a joint effort by Charity Navigator, Guidestar, The Urban Institute, The Aspen Institute, Boardsource, Syracuse University, Indiana University, Arizona State University, and numerous other actors.